 Finally, once you have completed the Bar Admissions Course and articling period, you will be required to take and pass your provincial Bar Examination.
 Once you have passed, you are now eligible for admission as a member of the Law Society of your specific province, as well as to be legally able to practice law in all Canadian provinces and territories.

 If criminology and policing are areas of interest to you, consider Wilfrid Laurier University’s online Bachelor of Arts in Criminology and Policing.
 A 100% online degree, the BACP program helps you complete the first step in your journey to becoming an lawyer in Canada.
-Get your program guide today or schedule a call with an enrolment advisor to learn more.
+Get your program guide today to learn more.

 Last updated June 1, 2021